varunb1996/ResearchProject/README.md

 Explainers LIME & SHAP compatible with all 4 ensemble learners.
 But the framework used for comparison LEAF is not compatible with DNDT and DNDF.
 Hence, suggested a tenative design of a new framework and also some metrics that can be improved in the current framework.
+Unfortunately the results can't be directly published because of data privacy issues.
+Run the code to obtain the results

 RUNNING THE CODE:
 Run the main.py file which will run the code//